chabikant/my-project/README.md

 This project is a React.js application with TypeScript that renders items and includes a login page with JWT-based authentication.

+The Screenshot has been added to the wiki folder

 Project Setup:

 Node.js (v14+)